 Richard Heipp received his MFA from the University of Washington, and his BFA degree from Cleveland Institute of Art.

-His work has also been featured in well over one hundred group exhibitions in such institutions as the Cleveland Museum of Art, The Seattle Art Museum, The Boca Raton Museum of Art, and the Henry Art Gallery.
-His paintings and installations are included in numerous public and private collections nationally including the Jacksonville Museum of Contemporary Art, the Harn Museum of Art, Polk Museum, the Progressive Companies, Miami University, and the City of Seattle.
+His work has also been featured in well over one hundred group exhibitions in institution such as the Cleveland Museum of Art, The Seattle Art Museum, The Boca Raton Museum of Art, and the Henry Art Gallery.
+His paintings and installations are included in many public and private collections including the Jacksonville Museum of Contemporary Art, the Harn Museum of Art, the Polk Museum of Art, the Progressive Companies, McGraw Hill Co,Shriner's Children's Hospital, Miami University, and the City of Seattle.

 Heipp’s many grants and awards have included six, State of Florida Individual Artist Fellowships, an Outstanding Artistic Achievement Award from the Southeastern College Arts Association, and a Southern Arts Federation, National Endowment for the Arts, Fellowship in Painting.

 The Alachua County Art in Public Places Trust awarded Professor Heipp its inaugural “Public Art Award.”
 In conjunction with that award the City of Gainesville proclaimed January 10, 2015 as “Richard Heipp Day,” planting a tree in a city park in his honor.

 His teaching has been recognized by two College of the Arts “Teacher of the year awards and his research contributions have been acknowledged at UF by numerous awards and grants including two Research Foundation Professorships and a Provost’s UF Term Professorship.